Galois representations attached to elliptic curves with complex multiplication: Class field theory interpretation of the -division field

 Next, we cite two results that appear in \cite{schertz}, which are the key ingredients in Corollary \ref{cor-classfieldinterpretofdivfield}.

 \begin{thm}[\cite{schertz}, Theorems 6.1.1, and 6.2.3] Let $E$ be an elliptic curve with CM by an order $\Of$ of an imaginary quadratic field $K$, with $j(E)=j_{K,f}$.
 Then: \begin{enumerate} \item The field $H_f=K(j_{K,f})$ is the ring class field modulo $f$ of $K$.
-In particular, $H_f$ is the class field of $K$ such that there is an isomorphism with the following property.
+In particular, there is an isomorphism such that $\psi$ sends the class of a prime ideal $\wp$ to the Frobenius automorphism associated to $\wp$, with the following additional property.
 If $\mathfrak{A}\in I(\Of)$, and $[\mathfrak{A}]$ is the class of $\mathfrak{A}$ in $\Cl(\Of)$, then